 The phrase “Beyond the Euphrates” used in the War Scroll is also found several times in the writings of Josephus, notably once in his Antiquities of the Judeans (11.133) and once in the preface to the Wars of the Judeans.
 In the preface to Wars the phrase describes those “with the Adiabeni”, Adiabene consisting of the plains beyond the Tigris bordering Babylonia to the South, Armenia to the North and Media in the East.

 In Antiquities “beyond the Euphrates” describes the domain of the 10 tribes of Israel who had been deported to Media and far Northern Mesopotamia by the Assyrians.
-This general region in the Northern part of Western Asia in which the War Scroll seems to place the Uzzites fits well within the broader domain of the Aramites.
+This general region in the Northern part of Western Asia in which the War Scroll seems to place the Uzzites and Hullites fits well within the broader domain of the Aramites.

 In Hebrew Hul is correctly pronounced as Chuwl (see Strong’s spelling in his entry for H2343).
 Samuel Bochart offers the probable identification of Hul/Chuwl with Cholobetene in the vicinity of Armenia (Phaleg 2.9).
 We might also associate Hul with other similar place names in the vicinity of Armenia such as Cholus, Cholua, Choluata, Cholima, Colsa, Colana and Colchis (Ptolemy, Geography 1.5.13).